microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 1. Main purpose of test pass is to look for regressions – not if new features work properly.
 2. **<Is this thorough enough?>**
 3. Run all functional tests.
-  a.
-Test localhost deploy functional tests
+   1. Test localhost deploy functional tests
-    i.
-Run functional test scene in unity test bed ii. using the functional test menu in synchronization scene in testbed.
+      1. Run functional test scene in unity test bed
+      2. using the functional test menu in synchronization scene in testbed.
 Go in and out of each test twice.
 Keep an eye on the synchronized instance and make sure both work
 4. Deploy functional test temporarily to openode/Heroku/azure/ngrok and test
 5. Verify functional tests runs on Android.
 6. Run all samples
-  a. **TODO: insert link to instructions for running with local NPM package instead of public**
+   1. **TODO: insert link to instructions for running with local NPM package instead of public**
 7. If problems are found, fix and restart test pass

 ### Publish NPM Packages